otrv4/otrv4/otrv4.md

 In order to manage keys, each correspondent keeps track of:

 ```
-ratchet_flag whether we should rotate the root key before sending the next message
+initiator who should rotate the root key before sending the first message
 i as Current ratchet id
 j as Previously sent message id
 k as Previously received message id